csci104/docker/README.md

 Instead of needing the facilities for a graphical interface, virtual file system, etc., we can mount any directory of the host machine directly in the container and use a shell to run compilation and debugging.
 Development and file management may be done normally on the local machine.

-The rest of this README is a quickstart for more experienced users.
 Feel free to read through the [wiki](https://github.com/csci104/docker/wiki) for **a more in-depth guide on [how setup and use Docker](https://github.com/csci104/docker/wiki/Usage)** as well as [how it works](https://github.com/csci104/docker/wiki/Details).

 ## Installation
 ### Prerequisites

-Below are the system requirements for Docker Desktop:
+Please make sure that your machine meets the requirements for Docker Desktop, which you will install in [Step 1](#step-1-install-docker):

 [Windows host](https://docs.docker.com/docker-for-windows/install/):

 - Windows 10 64-bit: (Build 18362 or later)
   - WSL2 container backend

-> **Optional:** If you are using Windows 10 Home, you can obtain a "free" license for Windows 10 Education [here](https://viterbiit.usc.edu/services/hardware-software/microsoft-imagine-downloads/) though this is not required.
+> **Optional:** If you are using Windows 10 Home, you can obtain a "free" license for Windows 10 Education [here](https://viterbiit.usc.edu/services/hardware-software/microsoft-imagine-downloads/).

 [Mac host](https://docs.docker.com/docker-for-mac/install/):